emmt/InterpolationKernels.jl/docs/src/kernels.md

 ## Mitchell & Netravali kernels

-Mitchell & Netravali kernels are piecewise cubic splines defined by:
+Mitchell & Netravali kernels are a specific form of the family of cubic splines.
+These kernels are parametric piecewise cubic splines defined by:

 ```
 ker(x) = (1/6)*(((12 - 9b - 6c)*|x| - 18 + 12b + 6c)*x^2 + (6 - 2b))   if |x| ≤ 1